jbaldwin/liblifthttp/README.md

 ```

 ## Requirements
-    C++17 compiler (g++/clang++)
+    C++17 compiler
+        g++-9
+        clang-9
     CMake
-    make and/or ninja
+    make or ninja
-    pthreads/std::thread
-    libcurl devel
-    libuv devel
-    zlib devel
+    std::thread
+    libcurl-devel
+    libuv-devel
+    zlib-devel
+    stdc++fs

+    Tested on:
+        ubuntu:18.04
+        fedora:31

 ## Instructions

 ### Building
-    # This will produce a shared and static library to link against your project.
+    # This will produce a static library to link against your project.
     mkdir Release && cd Release
     cmake -DCMAKE_BUILD_TYPE=Release ..
     cmake --build .

 ### CMake Projects

+CMake options:

+    LIFT_BUILD_EXAMPLES "Build the examples.
+Default=ON"
+    LIFT_BUILD_TESTS    "Build the tests.
+Default=ON"
+    LIFT_CODE_COVERAGE  "Enable code coverage, tests must also be enabled.
+Default=OFF"

-NOTE: by default liblifthttp will attempt to use system versions of `libcurl-dev`, `libuv-dev`, `libcrypto-dev`, `libssl-dev`, and `libcares-dev`.
-If your project(s), like some of mine do, require a custom built version
+NOTE: by default liblifthttp will attempt to use system versions of `libcurl-devel`, `libuv-devel`, `libcrypto-devel`, `libssl-devel`, and `libcares-devel`.
+If your project(s) require a custom built version
 of `libcurl` or any of the other libraries that curl links to then you can specify the following `cmake` variables to override where liblifthttp
-will link `libcurl` development libraries.
+will link `libcurl-devel` development libraries.
 These can be dynamic or static libraries.
-Note that a custom `libuv-dev` link is not currently supported.
+Note that a custom `libuv-devel` link is not currently supported.

     ${LIFT_CURL_INCLUDE} # The curl.h header location, default is empty.
     ${LIFT_LIBSSL}       # The ssl library to link against, default is empty.